Fake antique porcelain items made in China are currently flooding the world (and China itself too).

 At the beginning, a number of years ago, I heard importers in Taiwan recount how they were still

-buyers consider now items that were made in Taiwan, or vintage items from
+buyers consider now items that were made in Taiwan, or vintage* items from hina, that were hand-made, acceptable for collecting.
+This in turn has

 not only lead to a rise in prices of locally made or sold vintage and antique